SoftwareHeritage/swhapguide/SWHAP@Pisa.md

 	git rm -rf *

-Then, for every directory containing a version of the source code, in chronological order, we copy its contents from the `master` branch to the current branch, and commit it with the appropriate metadata.
+Then, for every directory containing a version of the source code, in chronological order, we copy its contents from the `main` branch to the current branch, and commit it with the appropriate metadata.

 For example, for the directory 1.9 of the CMM sources, here is how we copy the source contents into our branch:

-	git checkout master -- source/1.9
+	git checkout main -- source/1.9
 	mv source/1.9/* .
 	rm -rf source